Everton snapped up highly-rated Northern Ireland international striker Simone Magill in March 2013 ahead of the inaugural Women's Super League season.

 Magill signed a new three-year contract with Everton in July 2019 and continued to play an important role for the Blues in 2019/20.

-She played 13 matches before the season was ended early due to the coronavirus pandemic and helped Willie Kirk's team achieve a sixth-place WSL finish.
+She played 13 matches before the season was ended early due to the coronavirus pandemic and helped Everton achieve a sixth-place WSL finish.